AravisProject/aravis/README.md

-However, contributions to both Gigabit Ethernet and USB3 protocol code (files `src/arvuv*.[ch]` `src/arvgv*.[ch]`) must not be based on the corresponding specification documents published by the [AIA](http://www.visiononline.org/), as this organization forbids the use of their documents for the development of an open source implementation of the specifications.
-So, if you want to contribute to this part of Aravis, don't use the AIA documents and state clearly in the pull request your work is not based on them.
+However, contributions to both Gigabit Ethernet and USB3 protocol code (files `src/arvuv*.[ch]` `src/arvgv*.[ch]`) must not be based on the corresponding specification documents published by the [A3](https://www.automate.org/vision), as this organization forbids the use of their documents for the development of an open source implementation of the specifications.
+So, if you want to contribute to this part of Aravis, don't use the A3 documents and state clearly in the pull request your work is not based on them.

 ### Links